pxlit-projects/Guts-DotNetProgrAdv-23-24/README.md

 #### Start working on an exercise

-Let's assume you want to make exercise 5 of chapter 5.

-1. Open the solution in the folder "Chapter 5".
+1. Open the solution of the exercise.
 You can do this by doubleclicking on the **.sln** file from an explorer window or by opening visual studio, clicking on *File &rightarrow; Open a project or solution* and selecting the **.sln** file.

 2. **Build the solution** (Menu: Build &rightarrow; Build Solution or Ctrl+Shift+B)
-3. Locate the project "Exercise 5" and set it as your startup project

-![alt text][img_startup_project]

-4. Write the code you need to write
+3. Write the code you need to write

 #### Run the automated tests

-Let's assume you are working on exercise 5 of chapter 5.

 1. Open the *Test Explorer* window (Menu: Test &rightarrow; Test Explorer)
 2. In the top right corner, click on the *group by* button and make sure the automated tests are grouped by project (see the picture below).
 If you don't see any tests appearing, you probably should (re)build your solution.